kormilitzin/the-signature-method-in-machine-learning/README.md

 ## Installation of the ESig package

 Practical applications of the signature method (SM) to machine learning and data analysis tasks can be performed using the `ESig` package.
 The package is written in C++ with a user-friendly Python wrapper.
-In the near future (expected Nov 2017), the ESig package will be available through a standard `pip install ESig` command line method, but in the meantime, one can download the installer from the <a href="https://sourceforge.net/projects/coropa/files/ESig-2017-06-07/">CoRoPa repository</a>, the `ESig-2017-06-07.7z` file.
+In the near future (expected Nov 2017), the ESig package will be available through a standard `pip install ESig` command line method, but in the meantime, one can download the installer from the <a href="https://sourceforge.net/projects/coropa/files/ESig-2017-06-07/">CoRoPa repository</a>, the `ESig-2017-06-07.7z` zipped file.

+In this tutorial we consider a pragmatic approach to demonstrate the SM at work: starting with practical examples and then moving towards theory.
+Once you practiced the basics, it will be easier to understand the underlying mathematical foundations.

 ## A path from discretely sampled data